saulogt/router-adapter/README.md

 # router-adapter

-This package is intend to simplify the express router list as well as separate the logic from the http handling.
+This package is intended to simplify the express router list as well as separate the logic from the http handling.

 ## Install